 - ¼ tsp. salt, or to taste

-- 1 tbsp. prepared Massaman curry paste**, or to taste
+- 1 tbsp. prepared Massaman curry paste (see Recipe Note #2), or to taste

-- Stab the squash in several places with a paring knife to vent steam.
+- Stab the squash in several places with a paring knife to allow steam to vent in the microwave.
 Place on a microwave-safe plate and microwave for 8 minutes.
 Pay close attention and listen for squealing sounds (especially after 5 minutes): these indicate that the squash is about to explode.
 In this case, turn off the microwave and let the squash sit for thirty seconds to a minute (don't open the door).
 Then resume microwaving (and listening carefully), up to 10 minutes or until the squash is very soft.

-- Add the olive oil* to a large, heavy-bottomed pot or Dutch oven over medium heat.
+- Add the olive oil (see Recipe Note #1) to a large, heavy-bottomed pot or Dutch oven over medium heat.
 When the oil is shimmering, add the shallots, carrots, garlic, Thai chilies, and ginger.
 Reduce heat to medium-low and sweat the vegetables until soft but not caramelized, about 10 minutes.